rohanfaiyazkhan/rohanfaiyazkhan/README.md

 # 👋 Hi, I’m @rohanfaiyazkhan

-I am a Masters in Computing student at Queen’s University in Kingston, Ontario, Canada and expecting to graduate in January 2023.
+I recently graduated with a Masters in Computing from Queen’s University in Kingston, Ontario, Canada in January 2023.

 Previously I have worked as a Frontend web developer for [Xen Works](https://xen.works/) and have 2 years of industry experience in this role.
 Over my early career I have had the fortune of working under brilliant team leads who have drilled into me the importance of clean, readable and